womanonrails/womanonrails.com/_i18n/en/_posts/2020-06-05-visual-studio-code.md

 lang: en
 ---

-Some time ago, I was using <a href="{{ site.baseurl }}/sublime" title="Sublime Text editor - useful functionality">Sublime Text Editor</a> for my programming work.
+Some time ago, I was using [Sublime Text Editor]({{site.baseurl}}/sublime "Sublime Text editor - useful functionality") for my programming work.
 For a very long time, I was satisfied with this text editor.
 But after some time, Sublime Text didn't fit me as well as at the beginning anymore.
 So, I started research on something new.
 I found **Visual Studio Code** - free, built on an open-source text editor.
 Today, I will tell you more about this tool.

 ## Why I don't use Sublime Text anymore?